fractalic-ai/fractalic/fractalic_readme_structured.md

 ```

 **How this works:**
-[DIMA>] здесь буллшит про чатти написано - надо прямо написать что ЛЛМ. процессе работы особенно использования тулов генерирует много токенов и проблема в архитектура ЛЛМ такая что кждый вызов ЛЛМ (например передача результатов работы тула) при каждом вызове передает полностью накопленный контекст

-AI models can sometimes be a bit too chatty.
-This example shows how you can use Fractalic to keep your document tidy and efficient.
+LLMs, especially when using tools, can generate a lot of output (tokens).
+A fundamental challenge with LLM architectures is that the entire accumulated context is typically sent with each subsequent call.
+This can be inefficient and costly.

-The first `@llm` step asks the model to generate a few paragraphs about GPT architecture.
-The model does its job and produces a detailed, but potentially verbose, block of text under the heading `# Some large output`.
+The first `@llm` step generates a detailed, but verbose, block of text.

-[DIMA>] не используй маркетингоыв слва типа magic  в readme на github

-The second `@llm` step is where the magic happens.
-It uses `mode: replace` to tell Fractalic: "take the content in the `# Some large output` block, summarize it, and then replace the original text with your summary."
-This is a powerful way to manage your document.
-You get the benefit of the detailed information, but you end up with a clean, concise version that's cheaper and faster to use in later steps.
-The block's address (`some-large-output`) stays the same, so other parts of your workflow won't break.
+The second `@llm` step demonstrates a powerful solution.
+It uses `mode: replace` to instruct Fractalic: "take the content in the `# Some large output` block, create a concise summary, and then replace the original text with that summary."
+This allows you to manage the document's size dynamically.
+You get the benefit of the initial detailed generation but end up with a clean, token-efficient version for use in later steps.
+The block's address (`some-large-output`) remains stable, ensuring that other parts of your workflow can still reference it without issue.

 **What happened here:**
 - **Replace Mode**: The `mode: replace` operation shows how content can be compressed in-place to save tokens